cwarden/docs.vagrantup.com/source/v2/vmware/boxes.html.md

 contains nothing but the defaults which are documented on the [box format](/v2/boxes/format.html) page.

-When bringing up a Fusion backed machine, Vagrant copies all of the contents in the box into a privately managed "vmwarevm" folder, and uses the first "vmx" file found to control the machine.
+When bringing up a VMware backed machine, Vagrant copies all of the contents in the box into a privately managed "vmwarevm" folder, and uses the first "vmx" file found to control the machine.

 <div class="alert alert-info">
 	<h3>Linked Clones</h3>
 	<p>
-		A future version of the VMware Fusion provider will implement linked cloning.
+		A future version of the VMware provider will implement linked cloning.
 	</p>
 </div>

 ## Installed Software

-Base boxes for Fusion should have the following software installed, as a bare minimum:
+Base boxes for VMware should have the following software installed, as a bare minimum:

 * SSH server with key-based authentication setup.
 If you want the box to